deis/charts/README.md

 [![Build Status](https://travis-ci.org/deis/charts.svg?branch=master)](https://travis-ci.org/deis/charts)

-This repository contains Helm Charts for Deis, the open source PaaS company.
+This repository contains Helm Classic Charts for Deis, the open source PaaS company.
 Deis (pronounced DAY-iss) Workflow is an open source Platform as a Service (PaaS) that adds a developer-friendly layer to any [Kubernetes][k8s-home] cluster, making it easy to deploy and manage applications on your own servers.

 For more information about Deis Workflow, please visit the main project page at https://github.com/deis/workflow.
-For more general-purpose Helm Charts, visit the [Helm Chart repository](https://github.com/helm/charts).
-To learn more about Helm, visit the [Helm repository](https://github.com/helm/helm).
+For more general-purpose Helm Classic Charts, visit the [Helm Classic Chart repository](https://github.com/helm/charts).
+To learn more about Helm Classic, visit the [Helm Classic repository](https://github.com/helm/helm-classic).

 ## Beta Status